 Here are some art learning activities that can accompany this painting.

 - For high school and college students, read these accounts of the Trial and Death of Socrates by Plato ($2.70 on Amazon and only $.99 on Kindle).
 (This is an affiliate link.
-Purchases made through the link support the work I do for you on the Art Curator for Kids.)
+Purchases made through the link support the work I do for you on Art Class Curator.)

 - Complete any of the creative activities from Exploring Narrative in Art.